 Although it seems hard to imagine any party challenging the Tories dominant position, there will be opportunities to be grasped by all the other parties.
 Messaging has been extraordinarily muddled in the political sphere from 2016 right up to the present and it will be interesting to see if any party’s campaign can cut through the Brexit noise to articulate an alternative vision, or just escape that dominant theme.

 Technology in political campaigning has improved a lot in recent years.
 Individual candidates are moving swiftly to newer and smarter ways of targeting their supporters and reaching out to other demographics.
 Canvassing tools, targeted emails, digital ad spend and campaign team management are all going to be to the fore this time out.
 Which candidates are able to mobilize fastest may, ultimately, be the ones to get their message in front of a bamboozled electorate best.

-If you want to learn more about the functionality of Ecanvasser and how we can help you take 2017 by the scruff of the neck, why not pop over to our training page The Campaign Blueprint.
+If you want to learn more about the functionality of Ecanvasser and how we can help you take the next election by the scruff of the neck, why not pop over to our training page The Campaign Blueprint.

 Listening to our current users, we are aware that there can be an internal struggle of team management when it comes to organizing quickly.
 To get people out on doors, the back and forth over Whatsapp, Messenger, and (insert other apps here) can be endless.
 We aim to streamline this process for you with Ecanvasser.
 Now organizers can commit via the Walk app (their canvassing app!) and get notified in the run-up to the event so that they don’t forget.
 By building it into the door knocking process life has gotten a lot easier for campaign managers.